RittgerLabGroup/SPIRES_2025_0_1/README.md

 ## Operational Notes

+### The "scratch shuffle"

+The STC pipeline is an I/O-intensive process that produces several versions of data files at each step in the process:

+1. The original input files from JPL are organized as daily MODIS tiles with MOD09GA reflectances, MODSCAG output and MODDRFS output

+2. "intermediary" files are monthly space-time MODIS tile cubes for 3 levels of
+aggregation: so-called "raw", "gap" and "stc"

+3. "variables" files are potentially multi-tile, daily mosaics, with spatially-temporally complete layers of multiple variables, including snow/rock/veg fraction and derived variables like radiative forcing and albedo;
+"variables" files can be .mat format, and can also include geotiff renderings of specific variables.

+4. "regional_stats" files are statistics derived from variables files, and can represent a long multi-year time series, or just the statistics for a single water year

+Our authoritative archive for all of these data is /pl/active/rittget_esp/.
+This PetaLibrary storage is robust and reliable, but access times make performance very slow.
+As we have worked with the operational system, a review of the PetaLibrary performance led the RC-help staff to recommend that we do our daily processing on scratch storage.
+Scratch storage is temporary space and should not be used for reliable long-term storage.
+Files are automatically set to age off after residing on scratach for 90 days.
+The advantage to scratch is that it is fast: processing times for the STC pipeline take only 10-20% of wall time that they did when using petalibrary locations for data files.

+I have designed what I call the "scratch shuffle" to handle the transfer of only those files needed as input for each step (by tile/year/type) from PetaLibrary to the user's scratch space, and then for transfer of only those new files produced in that step back from scratch to PetaLibrary.
+This has been tested since November 2022, and is a new concept for this year's processing.
+Each of the flowcharts has gray arrows with general indications of what is needed for the scratch shuffle to work for each step.

 ### Testing the Pipeline

 The pipeline can be tested by using the -t option.
 This will do the complete